Futures Fundamentals and Simplifying Derivatives investing-

 The Guessing Game: Derivatives investing and the Fine Art of Speculation

-Traders can profit from the anticipated fall in the index price through sale pertaining to future’s contract.
+Traders can profit from the anticipated fall in the index price through sales pertaining to future’s contracts.
 This is called going short.

 Beating the Odds: Derivatives investing and hedging

 Derivatives investing are used as a hedge to use risks linked with the price of the underlying asset to be transferred between parties associated in a contract.
-Though the risk is reduced by hedging, it still remains given that prices will change.
-For example, in the agricultural sector, for a particular type of commodity locked in specific price, there could be rising rates due to reduced supply and this can lower the amount of income accrued from this.
-Similar, prices would drop and more money would have to be paid if the supply side suddenly experiences a massive increase.
+Though the risk is reduced by hedging, it still remains, given that prices will change.
+For example, in the agricultural sector, for a particular type of commodity locked in a specific price, there could be rising rates due to reduced supply, and this can lower the amount of income accrued from this.
+Similar, prices would drop, and more money would have to be paid if the supply side suddenly experiences a massive increase.